About the Department

 Federal Depository Library Program (FDLP) Maps

 The largest part of our map collection consists of maps acquired through the FDLP.
-These are primarily United States Geographical Survey (USGS) Topographic maps and State Highway Maps, which are housed in map cabinets by state and area.
-The library does receive other maps through the FDLP, maps from agencies such as the CIA and the Census Bureau, and these maps may be housed with the regular Documents Collection.
+These are primarily United States Geological Survey (USGS) topographic maps, which are housed in map cabinets by state and area.
+The library also receives other maps through the FDLP, including maps from agencies such as the CIA and the Census Bureau, and these maps may be housed with the regular documents collection.

 Other United States Maps

-A small collection of atlases are kept in atlas stands in the map area and in the reference area.
-These include historical atlases, general U.S. atlases, and limited other national and thematic atlases.
+A small collection of atlases are kept in atlas stands in the map and reference areas.
+These include historical atlases, general U.S. atlases, and a limited number of other national and thematic atlases.